crawl/crawl/crawl-ref/docs/crawl_manual.rst

   negative energy and torment, resistant to damage from the cold), but cannot physically regenerate when monsters are in sight and are less resilient.
 On the other hand, a Vampire full with blood will regenerate very quickly, but will lose all undead powers.
-Vampires can never starve.
 Upon growing, they learn to transform into fast-moving bats.
 Unlike other undead species, they may be mutated normally at all times.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.